johscheuer/theforeman-coreos-kubernetes/README.md

 # Snippets

 You have to create a host parameter cloudconfig and insert the specific snippet name to use the different snippets with the same provisioning template.
+You can find the default CoreOS templates for foreman at [github](https://github.com/theforeman/community-templates), which should be allready included if you use foreman > 1.8.

 # Import templates